Silox India Plants Miyawaki Forest at Kherdi Devasthanam for a Greener Future

 Activities During Plantation Drive

 Silox India organized a tree plantation drive using the Miyawaki concept, a proven method for creating dense, fast-growing forests, at Kherdi Devasthanam.
-The event was inaugurated by Silox employees and the founders of Grow Billion Trees, reflecting a shared vision for environmental restoration.
-Together, they planted a diverse range of native tree species, placing each sapling into pre-prepared pits to promote optimal growth.
+The event was attended by two officials from Silox India and members of Grow Billion Trees (GBT), who actively participated in the plantation.
+Together, they planted a diverse range of native tree species, carefully placing each sapling into pre-prepared pits to ensure optimal growth.
+Participants nurtured the saplings by watering them and providing essential care to help them establish strong roots.
+This plantation drive not only contributed to ecological balance but also created a serene and vibrant green space for visitors and the surrounding community.
+The initiative reinforces Silox India’s dedication to sustainability, demonstrating its ongoing efforts to enhance the environment for future generations.

 Tree Plantation Purpose